Recapping The ONE Flyweight Muay Thai World Grand Prix Ahead Of Superlek vs. Panpayak Final

 That night, Superlek became the first fighter in ONE to stop Goncalves, finishing him with a first-round two-piece KO.

-And despite joining as a late replacement, Panpayak scored a dominant finish of his own with a powerful second-round elbow knockout of Michael.
+And despite joining as a late replacement, Panpayak scored a dominant finish of his own with a powerful second-round head kick knockout of Michael.

 With their respective wins, Superlek and Panpayak earned a spot in the ONE Flyweight Muay Thai World Grand Prix Championship Final, setting the stage for their upcoming eighth encounter.